-Enjoying autumn in London is not just about the beautiful colours in the parks and views along the river Thames but also about the blockbuster exhibitions.
+Enjoying autumn in London is not just about the beautiful colours in the parks and views along the River Thames but also about the blockbuster exhibitions.
 London is famous the world over for its museums and galleries and they host some amazing exhibitions, particularly in autumn.
 I’ve been to a few good ones recently so here they are!

 Firstly, just one photo of the great colours in Hyde Park:

 Ansel Adams is one of the most famous and influential photographers in the world and his new show at the National Maritime Museum takes his love of water as its theme, Ansel Adams: Photography from the Mountains to the Sea.
 These wonderful black and white photos span his whole career starting with a first showing of his first photo, taken at the age of 14!
 He was no longer going to school at that age so his parents sent him to the World Fair in San Francisco, where they lived, to see the world and its artists on display.
-It seems that was time well spent and his first photo, which features a water reflection, was the start of a journey which led to the extraordinary large scale prints of Yosemite that he is most recognised for.
-He was a pioneer of both scale and the eye popping detail he achieved in his studio where he printed every shot himself.
+It seems that was time well spent and his first photo, which features a water reflection, was the start of a journey which led to the extraordinarily large scale prints of Yosemite that he is most recognised for.
+He was a pioneer of both scale and the eye-popping detail he achieved in his studio where he printed every shot himself.

-The massive prints are taller than me that’s for sure and come from a private collector in Texas who had real problems getting them up to the room for display and had to put them on top of the lift to manoeuvre them through to top floor.
+The massive prints are taller than me that’s for sure and come from a private collector in Texas who had real problems getting them up to the room for display and had to put them on top of the lift to manoeuvre them through to the top floor.
 I’m sure they looked great there and the procedure had to be reversed to get them out for this exhibition.

 We were shown around privately by the curator, Philip Prodger, and were allowed to take a few photos but sadly that’s not the case normally.